Algebraic Geometry over $C^\infty$-rings: Sheaves on Deligne--Mumford -stacks Sheaves on Deligne--Mumford C∞-stacks

-By a similar proof to Theorem \ref{ag9thm1}, but using descent for objects and morphisms for $\O_Y$-modules on $C^\iy$-schemes $\uY$ in the \'etale topology rather than the open cover topology on $\uY$, we can prove:
+By a similar proof to Theorem \ref{ag8thm1}, but using descent for objects and morphisms for quasicoherent sheaves on $C^\iy$-schemes $\uY$ in the \'etale topology rather than the open cover topology on $\uY$, we can prove: